 How You Can Help Protect Your Kitten for Life

 No matter how old your kitten is, it's important to take them for their first veterinary appointment when appropriate.
 Your veterinarian will evaluate the health of your kitten as well as inform you of their dietary needs.
-This also provides you with the opportunity to ask any questions you may have in regards to the care of your new family member.
+This also provides you with the opportunity to ask any questions you may have in regard to the care of your new family member.

 Ensuring your kitten gets routine preventive care is vital, including wellness exams, routine vaccinations, and parasite prevention.